 The place where the Ngāti Kahungunu tribal leaders signed the Treaty of Waitangi, this park has introduced a stunning masterpiece known as Ātea a Rangi.

 It is a celestial compass where the pou (statues) are aligned in such a way where the rising and setting points of the moon, the stars and the sun are.

 These are just a few of the beautiful sights in Napier, Hawkes Bay.
 All sites mentioned have plaques throughout the venue/tracks to broaden your knowledge and understanding of the history behind them.
-Join us in this journey to learning more about our beautiful region!
-Visit our boutique Aotearoa (NZ) travel and artisan gift company today: www.koruenterprises.net
+Join us on this journey to learn more about our beautiful region!
+Visit our online boutique Aotearoa (NZ) tour and artisan gift company today https://www.koruenterprises.net